 With the housing crisis continuing to grow competition between tenants to secure a rental property is higher than ever pushing rents up.
-Letting Agents are keen to cash in on this demand and increasingly being criticised for the fees they charge to both Tenants and Landlords.
+Letting Agents are keen to cash in on this demand and can find themselves being criticised for the fees they charge to both Tenants and Landlords.

 On top of that at the end of the fixed term of the Assured Shorthold Tenancies, most of which will only be for a fixed term of 6 or 12 months letting agents are likely to charge a renewal fee, the average cost of which is nearly £100.
 This is despite the fact that there is no legal requirement for a tenancy to be renewed as it can continue as a periodic tenancy in any event.

 It should also be remembered that these are fees that the letting agent is charging the tenant is in addition to what they receive from the landlord, which is most likely to be a percentage of rent.
-However, despite this standing cost there have been reports of letting agents applying additional charges when they are actually required to do something.
-For example when arranging a subcontractor to carry out works the letting agents will apply an additional charge to the subcontractors fee.
+However, despite this standing cost letting agents also apply additional charges when whenever they are required to do something relating to the property.
+For example when arranging a subcontractor to carry out works some letting agents will apply an additional charge to the subcontractors fee.

 We will have to wait and see whether these new rules will have an impact on the rental market.
 Landlords will decide which letting agent to appoint to manage their property, but with an ever increasing demand for rental properties and tenants primarily making a decision on which property to rent rather than which letting agent to use it is unlikely to have a major impact on the fees applied.
 After all the new obligations only require letting agents to be up front about their fees, it does not restrict them in in any way.